Our trainees

 Berenika from Poland

-I decided to apply for a traineeship at Frontex because I was studying political science and always wanted to work in an international and multicultural environment.
+I decided to apply for a Traineeship at Frontex because I was studying political science and always wanted to work in an international and multicultural environment.

-The traineeship helped me work on my organisational skills.
-I wasn't just making coffee or spending the whole day at the photocopier - I was given real responsibility - and discovered I have a passion for organising events and am good at handling stress.
+The Traineeship helped me work on my organisational skills.
+I wasn't just making coffee or spending the whole day at the photocopier - I was given real responsibility - and discovered I have a passion for organising events and I am good at handling stress.
 Working with people from different countries taught me to be more flexible and open-minded.
 And I really loved the people I was working with - so much so it was very hard for me to leave.
-Now I'm working abroad, and I think it's thanks to my traineeship at Frontex that I'm not having any big problems adjusting.
+Now I'm working abroad, and I think it's thanks to my Traineeship at Frontex that I'm not having any big problems adjusting.

-I'm in France where I work for the Polish version of the European cultural TV channel ARTE.
-I manage social media and the website, ARTE’s participation in Polish film festivals, and liaise with journalists and other stakeholders.
+I'm in France now, where I work for the Polish version of the European cultural TV channel ARTE.
+I manage social media and the website, ARTE’s participation in Polish film festivals, and I liaise with journalists and other stakeholders.
 None of this would be possible if not for my experience at Frontex.

 Ovidiu from Romania

-The workload included a variety of tasks such as media monitoring, daily briefings on open sources, supporting in service operations, and the overall administration of team members and seconded team members, including deployments and trainings.
+The workload includes a variety of tasks such as media monitoring, daily briefings on open sources, supporting in service operations, and the overall administration of team members and seconded team members, including deployments and trainings.

-The traineeship exceeded all my expectations.
+The Traineeship exceeded all my expectations.
 To this day, I still come to work with a smile on Monday mornings, and leave with a smile on Friday evenings.